 The search tool below will produce a list of four Give an Hour providers.
-Two of the providers will be licensed in your state.
-The other providers will be licensed in another state, but qualified to work with you through telehealth.

 You will need to contact one of these providers yourself to begin receiving your six free sessions.

 If none of the 4 providers from your search are available, please email us for assistance at email@example.com.

 Contact the provider directly and identify yourself as a potential Give an Hour Hospital Heroes client, even if you leave a voicemail.
 If you do not hear back from a provider or if you do not think a provider will be a good fit, please email firstname.lastname@example.org.

 - Mention Give an Hour: Tell the provider you are a Give an Hour client at the beginning of your call, voicemail, or email.

 - Leave a message: Even if the provider’s voicemail states they are not accepting new clients, some Give an Hour providers hold openings just for a Give an Hour client.